syncfusion-content/xamarin-docs/Xamarin/Installation/install-nuget-packages.md

     As an alternative, after opening the Xamarin application in Visual Studio, go to the **Tools** menu and after hovering **NuGet Package Manager**, select **Manage NuGet Packages for Solution...**

 2. The Manage NuGet Packages window will open.
-Navigate to the Browse tab, then search for the Syncfusion WPF NuGet packages using a term like "Syncfusion.WPF" and select the appropriate Syncfusion WPF NuGet package for your development.
+Navigate to the Browse tab, then search for the Syncfusion Xamarin NuGet packages using a term like "**Syncfusion.Xamarin**" and select the appropriate Syncfusion Xamarin NuGet package for your development.

     ![Xamarin NuGet Packages Search](Platform_images/NuGetsearch.png)